-- Add the pearl onions, wine and enough stock so that the meat is barely covered.
+- Add the pearl onions, wine, and enough stock so that the meat is barely covered.
 Then add the tomato paste, bullion and herbs.
-Bring to a simmer on the stove.

-- Cover, transfer to lower part of the oven and simmer for 2 to 3 hours, or until the meat is fall apart tender (adjust the heat so that the liquid simmers very slowly).
+- Cover, transfer to the lower part of the oven, and simmer for 2 to 3 hours, or until the meat is fall apart tender.

-- In the last 5 minutes of cooking time, prepare your mushrooms: Heat the butter in a medium-sized skillet/pan over heat.
-When the foam subsides, add the remaining 2 cloves garlic and cook until fragrant (about 30 seconds), then add in the mushrooms.
-Cook for about 5 minutes, while shaking the pan occasionally to coat with the butter.
+- In the last 5 minutes of cooking time, heat the butter in a medium-sized skillet/pan over medium heat..
+When the foam subsides, add the remaining 2 cloves of garlic and cook until fragrant (about 30 seconds), then add in the mushrooms.
+Cook for about 5 minutes, while stirring or shaking the pan occasionally.
 Season with salt and pepper, if desired.
 Once they are browned, set aside.

-- You should be left with about 2 1/2 cups of sauce thick enough to coat the back of a spoon lightly.
-If the sauce is too thick, add a few Tbs of stock.
-If the sauce is too thin, boil it over medium heat for about 10 minutes, or until reduced to the right consistency.
+- Adjust the consistency of the sauce.
+If the sauce is too thick, add some stock.
+If the sauce is too thin, continue to cook over medium heat until reduced to the right consistency (~10 minutes max).

 - Taste for seasoning and adjust salt and pepper, if desired.